Bryan Sykes: Personal life

-Sykes married Sue Foden, whom he met as a student in Oxford.
-They were married from 1978 to 1984, but remained close, and their child was born in 1991.
-Sykes was a keen croquet player, representing Ireland in the 1984 Home Internationals.
-Sykes married a second time to Ulla Plougmand, a painter.
-Sykes died in December 2020.
+Sykes married Sue Foden, whom he met when she was a student in Oxford.
+They were married from 1978 to 1984, with the union ending in annulment, but they remained close, and their son was born in 1991.
+Sykes married a second time, to Janis Wilson; this ended in divorce.
+His partner and wife throughout his later years was Danish painter Ulla Plougmand; they began their relationship in 2007.